CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It provides specific concrete actions, includes natural trigger terms users would actually say, explicitly addresses both what and when, and clearly delineates its boundaries with negative use cases.
-The inclusion of prerequisites (SENTRY_AUTH_TOKEN) and exclusions further strengthens its utility for skill selection.
+It provides specific concrete actions, natural trigger terms users would actually say, explicit 'Use when' and 'Do NOT use' clauses, and clear boundaries that distinguish it from related skills.
+The inclusion of the prerequisite (SENTRY_AUTH_TOKEN) and negative scope boundaries makes it exceptionally well-crafted.

 DimensionReasoningScore